-Denny spent his first five years in Kansas and Oklahoma in service with the 10th Cavalry, one of the two regiments composed solely of African-American Soldiers, nicknamed “Buffalo Soldiers.”
+Denny spent his first five years in Kansas and Oklahoma in service with the 10th Cavalry, one of the two regiments composed solely of African American Soldiers, nicknamed “Buffalo Soldiers.”
 From 1811 to 1925, the Army in the West was embroiled in a series of conflicts collectively called the “Indian Wars.”
-Sparked by several factors including land disputes, raiding parties, and White settlers’ murders of Native Americans, the U.S. government gave the Army orders to relocate Native Americans to designated, federally subsidized reservations, by force if necessary.
+Sparked by several factors including land disputes, raiding parties, and white settlers’ murders of Native Americans, the U.S. government gave the Army orders to relocate Native populations to designated, federally subsidized reservations, by force if necessary.

 Denny and the 10th participated in campaigns against the Northern Cheyenne, Apaches, and other affiliated tribes during the Indian Wars.
 The 10th Cavalry prevented the Cheyennes from fleeing north which allowed Lt.
 George Armstrong Custer and his cavalry to catch up and defeat the Cheyenne in battle.
 Denny then transferred to the 9th Cavalry with whom he spent the rest of his service.